iamfauz/Casino304/README.md

 # Casino304
 A Casino Database Management System.
 This Repo contains only the backend.

-####NOTE TO INSTRUCTORS####
+#### NOTE TO INSTRUCTORS
-here is file called`initDBSql.sql` that contains the sqlscripttht ceates all the tables and add dummy data to it.
+There is file called`initDBSql.sql` that contains the sqlscripttht ceates all the tables and add dummy data to it.
 Check it out for marking.

 ## Technologies Used